how to reduce high insulin levels naturally for prediabetes

 20:4 fasting (fasting 20 hours a day, eating for 4 hours)

 For intermittent fasting to be effective, binge eating or eating unhealthy foods during an eating window is not a good idea and will stop any weight loss progress.
+I’ve blogged about my experience with 16:8 intermittent fasting here.

 Tip: While intermittent fasting can be a great tool to reduce insulin levels and reverse diabetes, it isn’t for everyone.